Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Hedge funds provide structure, salary + bonuses, and teamwork—balanced by higher entry barriers and regulatory demands.
 Retail prop firms offer independence and performance-based income with lower entry hurdles.
 To decide, clarify your tolerance for risk, volatility, and autonomy.

 Work cultures differ: hedge funds manage external capital under strict compliance; prop traders often work solo (office or remote) and take full responsibility for results.
-Regardless of path, strategy testing is critical.
+Regardless of path, strategy testing is critical—especially when you’re trying to separate luck from repeatable edge.

 Using AI for Strategy Testing

 AI capabilities are now central to refining trading strategies.
-LuxAlgo’s platform helps evaluate strategies across assets and timeframes, providing metrics like win rate, drawdown, and profit factor.
+LuxAlgo’s AI Backtesting Assistant helps evaluate strategies across assets and timeframes, providing metrics like win rate, drawdown, and profit factor.
 Recent enhancements are covered in New AI Backtesting Features for Smarter Trading and a broader overview in Introducing LuxAlgo’s AI Backtesting Assistant.

 Pricing: Free ($0, lifetime access), Premium ($39.99/mo), and Ultimate ($59.99/mo, includes AI Backtesting).
 Compare plans on our Pricing & Features page.